spacetj/production-readiness/01-stability-reliability/README.md

 ### KO

-Ideal for use cases where your image contains a single Go application without any/many dependencies on the OS base image (e.g., no cgo, no OS package dependencies). ko builds images by effectively executing go build on your local machine, and as such doesn't require docker to be installed. ko does its job without requiring you to write a Dockerfile or even install Docker itself on your machine.
+ko builds images by effectively executing go build on your local machine, and as such doesn't require a Dockerfile or docker to be installed.
+Ideal for use cases where your image contains a single Go application without any dependencies on the OS base image (e.g., no cgo, no OS package dependencies).

 This is what ko does:
 - Download a base image from a container registry